RaoG812/OINTment-v0.1/readme.md

 Upload a repository ZIP or point to a GitHub repo/branch at `/ingest` to trigger an analysis run.
-Provide an API key for language model analysis via `AIML_API_KEY` (uses [aimlapi.com](https://aimlapi.com) by default); the app now targets the `gpt-5` chat model without falling back to older models.
+Provide an API key for language model analysis via `AIML_API_KEY` (uses [aimlapi.com](https://aimlapi.com) by default); the app now targets the `gpt-5` chat model and automatically falls back to `gpt-4o` if needed.
 The last ingest result along with your selected repo and branch are cached in the browser so you can navigate away and return without losing context.
 Below the console, AI‑extracted takeaways and metrics render in animated widgets.